Pediatric Gastroenterology and Nutrition

 The schedule starts with inpatient rounding in the morning and then afternoons are a combination of caring for patients on the inpatient service, consultations, procedures, and outpatient clinic.

-On Thursday after rounds they attend the Clinical/Academic weekly meeting for the Pediatric GI from 11:00am-12:00pm in MB624.
+On Thursday after rounds students attend Clinical/Academic weekly meeting.

 Independent Learning Time for this rotation is schedule on two Friday afternoons of the month that correlate with Pediatric Resident Block Education.